-It’s not that I’m intentionally trying to throw myself off the well-worn path: It’s more that I find growth and happiness in the ditch alongside the trail, or in the woods away from the guideposts that will ostensibly tell me how to get where I’m going.
+It’s not that I’m intentionally trying to throw myself off the well-worn path, it’s more that I find growth and happiness in the ditch alongside the trail, or in the woods away from the guideposts that will ostensibly tell me how to get where I’m going.
 I know I’ll get where I need to be, and following such markers increases the chance that I’ll end up at a destination, but not my destination.

 This mode of operation has led me from challenge to challenge, new experience to new experience, and the resulting prospects and conflicts have been interesting, if not always easy.
 I constantly find myself in the position to fail, knowing that although failure is very much an option, doing so would be a stumble, and I pride myself in being sure-footed even when I’m unfamiliar with the race I’m running, composition of the trail, and everything else related to what I have to do, and do well.

-Pulling away from metaphor for a moment, a practical example of this is the first time I gave a talk to a group of university students.
+A practical example of this is the first time I gave a talk to a group of university students.
 I’d never given a formal talk of this sort before, and I never really paid attention to similar talks while I was a student, so I was kind of flying blind.
 I knew generally what I needed to do, how to present, and what to talk about, but it was very foggy.
 I was concerned that the administration’s faith in me would end up misplaced and that I would bore the class for an hour, rather than adding something positive to their lives.